Stability of amalgamated free products and HNN extensions: Further remarks and observations

 \subsection{Very flexible stability}

 In this paper we used the restriction construction since it was crucial in the proof of Proposition~\ref{prop_stable}.
-But there is also an another approach.
+But there is also a different approach.
 One can define the distance between $a_1 \in \Aut(Y_1)$ and $a_2\in \Aut(Y_2)$ over a common subobject $X\subseteq Y_1,Y_2$ for $\mathu_{HS}$ as

 where $p_1$ and $p_2$ are projections onto $X$ from $Y_1$ and $Y_2$.
 For $\mathu_P$ we define it as

 This approach gives another reformulation of flexible stability and very flexible stability both for $\mathu_{HS}$ and $\mathu_P$.
 One can also slightly modify the conjugator argument (Proposition~\ref{prop_conj}) to make it applicable to this approach.